Skip to content

 CREATE TABLE IF NOT EXISTS {self.result_table} (

-DATE {DATA_TYPES["DATE"][database_provider.type]},
+DATE {DATA_TYPES["DATE"][self.database_provider.type]},

-METRIC_NAME {DATA_TYPES["VARCHAR"][database_provider.type]},
+METRIC_NAME {DATA_TYPES["VARCHAR"][self.database_provider.type]},

-VALUE {DATA_TYPES["VARCHAR"][database_provider.type]},
+VALUE {DATA_TYPES["VARCHAR"][self.database_provider.type]},

-LOWER_THRESHOLD {DATA_TYPES["NUMERIC"][database_provider.type]},
+LOWER_THRESHOLD {DATA_TYPES["NUMERIC"][self.database_provider.type]},

-UPPER_THRESHOLD {DATA_TYPES["NUMERIC"][database_provider.type]},
+UPPER_THRESHOLD {DATA_TYPES["NUMERIC"][self.database_provider.type]},

-RESULT {DATA_TYPES["VARCHAR"][database_provider.type]},
+RESULT {DATA_TYPES["VARCHAR"][self.database_provider.type]},

-INSERT_TIMESTAMP {DATA_TYPES["TIMESTAMP"][database_provider.type]} DEFAULT CURRENT_TIMESTAMP
+INSERT_TIMESTAMP {DATA_TYPES["TIMESTAMP"][self.database_provider.type]} DEFAULT CURRENT_TIMESTAMP

 )